Does Wealth Create True Fulfillment?

 8. For others: Service and giving goals

-(See Jan Dahlin Geiger’s book, Get Your Assets in Gear, Smart Money Strategies.
-She writes to people in their 20’s and 30’s to help them become financially successful the easy way.)
+Search Amazon for Jan Dahlin Geiger’s book, Get Your Assets in Gear, Smart Money Strategies.
+She writes to people in their 20’s and 30’s to help them become financially successful the easy way.

 * * * *

-If you would like to accelerate your ability to create a flourishing life on all levels:
+If you would like to accelerate your ability to create a flourishing life on all levels, ask me about private counseling or attend a retreat.
+Please complete the Contact Form to receive a complimentary 10-minute interview.

 Author: Benita A. Esposito, MA, Licensed Professional Counselor